 When your septic system is failing, whether the tank has a crack, or there is a leak, one of the first signs you may notice the grass around your septic tank is greener than the rest of the yard.
 The sewage that is seeping out of the system acts as a fertilizer and adds moisture.
 The two work together to make the grass healthier and greener, though continued exposure to sewage and wastewater will end up being toxic for the land.
 If you notice this, call in for an inspection and you might need to upgrade your septic system.

 The most serious sign of a failing septic tank is sewage backup in your home.
 This occurrence can not only leave your house smelling bad but can also be a major health concern.
 Raw sewage is laden with viruses and bacteria and can cause a significant risk to the health of your family.
-Also, trying to clean the sewage up yourself might be dangerous, so, it is better to call a plumber to help you remediate the issue and start looking for upgrading septic system with retrofit applications.
+Also, trying to clean the sewage up yourself might be dangerous, so, it is better to call a plumber to help you remediate the issue and start looking for upgrading the septic systems with retrofit applications.

 As the septic system fails, the sewage seeps into your yard fertilizing the grass and plant life.
 Also, it seeps into the groundwater contaminating the water sources.
 Your well water may end up having high nitrates, nitrite, and bacteria, including the dangerous E. coli bacteria.
 If you are concerned about your drinking water sources, have that tested immediately as well as have your septic system tested to determine the source of contamination.

-These are a few signs that indicate a failing septic system and upgrading septic system may be the right solution.
+These are a few signs that indicate a failing septic system and upgrading the septic system may be the right solution.
 If you want to upgrade your septic system, then we can help.
 We will help you convert your existing septic tank into a fully functional three-stage sewage treatment system at an affordable price.